-According to the 2010 DHS the prevalence of pneumonia in under-five children is 7%, of which 70% receive antibiotic treatment for pneumonia.
-The prevalence of diarrhoea is at 18% and stunting at 47%, malaria at 35%.
-Among children 6-59 months 80% receive vitamin a supplementation.
-The proportion of children sleeping under Long Lasting Insecticide Net (LLIN) is 28% and the proportion of children fully immunised is at 81%.
-Early HIV testing for infected infants is at 43% (HIV Unit 3rd quarter report 2014)
+According to the 2015 - 2016 DHS the prevalence of pneumonia in under-five children is 7%, of which 78% receive antibiotic treatment for pneumonia.
+The prevalence of diarrhoea is at 22% and stunting at 37%, malaria at 29%.
+Among children 6-59 months 64% receive vitamin a supplementation.
+The proportion of children sleeping under Long Lasting Insecticide Net (LLIN) is 38.4% and the proportion of children fully immunised is at 76%..
+Early HIV testing for infected infants is at 43% (HIV Unit 3rd quarter report 2014).
+Stunting is at 37%, underweight is at 12%, wasted is at 3% and micronutrient deficiencies

-From 2008 IMCI has focussed on Community Case Management in which HSAs are trained and deployed in hard to reach areas where access to health services was restricted by distance (more than 8km) and other geographical features.
-The HSAs are entrusted to open village clinics where they manage uncomplicated cases of malaria, pneumonia, diarrhoea, newborn sepsis eye infection and refer the severe cases to the higher level health facilities.
-To date CCM is implemented in all the 28 districts with partners allocated to support specific districts.
+From 2008 IMCI has focussed on Community Case Management in which HSAs are trained and deployed in hard to reach areas where access to health services was restricted by distance (more than 5km) and other geographical features.
+The HSAs are entrusted to open village clinics where they manage uncomplicated cases of malaria, pneumonia, diarrhoea, uncomplicated severe acute malnutrition cases, newborn sepsis eye infection and refer the severe cases to the higher-level health facilities.
+To date CCM is implemented in all the 29 health districts with partners allocated to support specific districts.